-How to Password Protect Files Online: A Step-by-Step Guide
+How to Password Protect Files Online

-How to Password Protect Files Online: A Step-by-Step Guide
+How to Password Protect Files Online

-Method 1: Password-Protected File Sharing Links (Easiest)
+Method 1: Password-Protected File Sharing Links

 How it works:

-- Upload your file to the service
+- Upload your file to a sharing service

-- Check "Require password" option
+- Enable the "Require password" option

-- Set the password (you choose it)
+- Set a password

 - Generate the link